CompPhysVienna/n2p2/src/doc/sphinx/source/topics/keywords.rst

 Combining these keywords determines how the symmetry functions are scaled before they are used as input for the neural network.
-See :type:`nnp::SymmetryFunction::ScalingType` and the following table for allowed
+See :cpp:enum:`nnp::SymFnc::ScalingType` and the following table for allowed
 combinations:

 .. list-table::